RonnieKnight9703/Book-Storage-Website/README.md

 from the book_insert_form.html.

 delete_Book.php is the script that will be deleting a selected book from the database.
-The needed variable in the system is the ISBN number of the book that was inputed into the databse.
+The needed variable in the system is the ISBN number of the book that was inputed into the databse, pulls information from delete_book_insert_form.html.

+delete_book_insert_form.html is the user interface that will aquire the ISBN number from the user and deliver this data to the delete_Book.php form.

-book_insert_form.html will be the user interface allowing the necessary information to be submitted.
+insert_Book_form.html will be the user interface allowing the necessary information to be submitted.
 The information will be stripped and utilized by the add_Book.php function.

-delete_book_insert_form.html is the user interface that will aquire the ISBN number from the user and deliver this data to the delete_Book.php form.